- Increment the part counter by M code or Macro

 You can configure your FANUC control to count on any M code Except M98 and M99.
 If your machine is double counting you can use these steps to remove extra part count M codes or isolate to just the part count macro.

-1.)
-In MDI mode press "System" hardkey followed by "parameter" softkey. use page down key to scroll to 6700
+1. In MDI mode, press the System hardkey followed by Parameter softkey. use page down key to scroll to 6700

 6710 = M code to count on - this can be any available M code except M98 and M99